jonathantcallahan/minimalist-minimalist-baker/README.md

 ![Recipe Page](https://i.imgur.com/CLHJYRu.png)

 The site is intentionally uncluttered and overtly minimalist to allow the recipes to be easily utilized.
-The frontend utilizes flex boxes, resonsive font sizes, and media queries to be responsive for different device widths.
+The frontend utilizes flex boxes, responsive font sizes, and media queries to be responsive for different device widths.

 ![Add URL](https://i.imgur.com/jhJTSjr.png)